auraoneai/auraglass/docs/guides/migration.md

 # AuraGlass Migration Guide

-## Version 2.0 - Token-First Architecture & Design System Unification
+## Version 2.0 - Token-First Architecture

-This guide helps you migrate from raw values to the new token-first AuraGlass system with semantic elevation levels, comprehensive utilities, and 100/100 design system compliance.
+This guide helps you migrate from raw values to the new token-first AuraGlass system with semantic elevation levels and comprehensive utilities.

 ## Quick Start